 PRE – 3

 This week, lawmakers introduced a package of bills to give all children a strong start in life by making child care more affordable, supporting child care providers, expanding access to care, and increasing infant and child wellbeing.
 The “Pre to 3” legislative package targets investments and reforms that support children and families from prenatal to three years of age, a critical time period to ensure that children are healthy and prepared for success later in life.
+It shall also encourage enrolling in rehabs, more about which can be found on rehabnear.me inpatient treatment, so that children grow up holistically and not become victims to drugs.

 The “Pre to 3” package also includes investments and reforms to support child care providers.
 Some of the reforms include efforts to streamline and simplify regulations for child care providers and requiring that the Department of Human Services make prompt payments to child care providers.